-The definitions of an agent (Ferber, 1999; Franklin & Graesser, 1996; Russell & Norvig, 1995; Shoham, 1993; Wooldridge & Jennings, 1995) slightly differ from one another.
+The definitions of an agent (Shoham 1993; Wooldridge and Jennings 1995; Russell and Norvig 1995; Franklin and Graesser 1996; Ferber 1999) slightly differ from one another.
 All of them consider both artificial (physical or virtual) or biological finite entities with limited perception and action capabilities.
-They all refer explicitly to the notion of "autonomy" and hint at a set of various skills that some agents can exhibit, such as goal satisfaction, communication, reasoning.
+They all refer explicitly to the notion of autonomy and hint at a set of various skills that some agents can exhibit, such as goal satisfaction, communication, reasoning.
 In our work we will consider both artificial and human agents as follows:

-- an artificial agent is a physical or virtual entity that can act, perceive its environment (in a partial way) and communicate with other agents, is autonomous and has skills to achieve its goals and tendencies. - a human agent is either - a human operator, i.e. a professional who interacts with one or several artificial agent(s) to make it (them) achieve its (their) functions (e.g. a robotic agent such as a drone). - a human user, i.e. somebody who uses the functions of one or several artificial agent(s) while ignoring how they are implemented (e.g. a knowbot on the Internet).
+- an artificial agent is a physical or virtual entity that can act, perceive its environment (in a partial way) and communicate with other agents, is autonomous and has skills to achieve its goals and tendencies. - a human agent is either - a human operator, i.e. a professional who interacts with one or several artificial agent(s) to make it (them) achieve its (their) functions (e.g. a robotic agent such as a drone). - or a human user, i.e. somebody who uses the functions of one or several artificial agent(s) while ignoring how they are implemented (e.g. a knowbot on the Internet).

 Autonomy is a central notion in the design of artificial agents.
 There are several points on which autonomy and automation differ, namely the predictability of actions, the complexity and dynamics of the environment and the relationship to humans.
-(Truszkowski et al., 1999) defines:
+(Truszkowski et al. 2009) define: